knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Also I saw mountains on both sides for the first time!
 What a moment.
 The area is much mountain-y than what I've expected.

+### 2024-01-16 00:10

+Hey there.
+Just one late entry before the bed.
+Had my first monday report today.
+Felt like I was looking for words but it went ok.
+A. is giving me more programming tasks.

+I became the master of cernoverride theme and hence the master of css.
+The site is gonna look good!
+I never knew the strenght of nautilus mounting.

+Also went for the Bladonet nonstop gym and that's probably gonna be the gym to stay in.
+My legs are so sore!
+140 squats without belt for twos.
+Felt really good.
+Place bit crowded but it never really stopped me from doing my stuff.